RAKIYOU/Designing-Neural-Networks-with-PyTorch/README.md

 # A report for computer vision class #
 ## Mission ##
-Analyse how the structure of a network affects its prediction accuracy and how it depends on the size of training data
+Analyze how the structure of a network affects its prediction accuracy and how it depends on the size of training data
 ## Requirements ##
 -Test at least 10 networks that have different structures on MNIST dataset.
 -Train each modelon 1,000 and 50,000 samples until convergence, respectively.
--Test each model on 10000 test sampls to get mean prdiction accuracy.
+-Test each model on 10,000 test samples to get mean prediction accuracy.
 ## Dependencies ##
 > * Python 3.7.3
 > * NVIDIA GeForce GTX 1080